-- Beginning with the 2014–15 testing year, ETS will discontinue paper-delivered testing.
-However, tests will be available in a paper-delivered format as required for ADA accommodations.
+- As of the 2014–15 testing year, ETS discontinued paper-delivered testing.
+However, Praxis® tests will continue to be available in a paper-delivered format as required for ADA accommodations.
 All scores for previously administered paper-delivered tests are reportable for 10 years from the date the test was taken.
 Note: the Assessment of Signed Communication – American Sign Language test (0632) will continue to be delivered in its current format.

 Who Must Take the Tests?